gigalixir/gigalixir-cli/docs/source/main.rst

         - run :bash:`chmod og-rwx ~/.netrc`

+    - `git push gigalixir master` asks for my password

+        - First try running `gigalixir login` and try again.
+If that doesn't work, try resetting your git remote by running `gigalixir set_git_remote $APP` and trying again.

     - (File.Error) could not read file "foo/bar": no such file or directory

         - Often, this means that Distillery did not package the :bash:`foo` directory into your release tarball.
 Try using Distillery Overlays to add the :bash:`foo` directory.
 For example, adjusting your :bash:`rel/config.exs` to something like this